fbdevcowerri/git-14days-challenge/day6challenge/README.md

 - add second screenshot to the readme file created,

 - Add and commit changes, push branch to your forked repo using `git push <your-name > add-gitbranch-second-screenshot`

+- Remember to create issues for pull requests

 - Make a pull request with the pushed branch